Rutgers logo

 The clinicians at CHAT are doctoral students at GSAPP training to be psychologists.
 These individuals are dedicated to serving at-risk populations.
 While providing treatment, student clinicians offer training and consultation to caregivers, DCP&P caseworkers, community organizations, school personnel, and other professions.
 They also complete thorough intakes and post-treatment assessments at the beginning and end of treatment, respectively, and make recommendations based on findings to optimize each child’s functioning.

-Mentorship to all children and adolescents is provided by Rutgers undergraduate students.
-These students are enrolled in a full-year field experience course taught by Dr. Nancy Harrison.
-The goals of the course are to provide the students with a deep understanding of the effects of trauma on children and methods of recovery as well as an opportunity to participate in the healing process through reinforcement of evidence-based coping skills.
+Mentorship to children and adolescents is provided by Rutgers undergraduate and graduate-level students.
+These students are part of the CHAT team and help with assessment, childcare, and administrative responsibilities.
+Students are provided with a deep understanding of the effects of trauma on children and methods of recovery as well as an opportunity to participate in the healing process through reinforcement of evidence-based coping skills.

 Frequently Asked Questions

-• Any child or adolescent, ages 3 to 21, who has been impacted by some type of trauma is appropriate for a referral to CHAT.
-Trauma includes but is not limited to: sexual abuse, physical abuse, racial/cultural discrimination, natural disasters, loss, exposure to intimate partner violence, and neglect.
+• Any child or adolescent, ages 3 to 18, who has been impacted by some type of trauma is appropriate for a referral to CHAT.
+Trauma includes but is not limited to: Child abuse and maltreatment (physical, sexual), exposure to domestic violence, traumatic grief and loss, racial trauma, neglect, motor vehicle trauma, medical trauma, natural disasters, bullying, and adjustment to resource care.

 • Families can be under or outside the umbrella of DCP&P